burmecia/tap-clickhouse/README.md

 # tap-clickhouse

 `tap-clickhouse` is a Singer tap for ClickHouse.
+Unlike 'airbyte' variant this one does not need docker to run.

 Built with the [Meltano Tap SDK](https://sdk.meltano.com) for Singer Taps.